kashflowNG/Connet/replit.md

-# DeFi Transfer Application
+# Multi-Cryptocurrency DeFi Transfer Platform

 ## Overview

-This is a full-stack Web3 DeFi application built with React, Express, TypeScript, and PostgreSQL.
-The application allows users to connect their Web3 wallets, view their balance, and transfer all funds to a designated address.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with real-time transaction tracking and status updates.
+This is a comprehensive full-stack Web3 DeFi application built with React, Express, TypeScript, and PostgreSQL.
+The platform allows users to connect their Web3 wallets, view all their cryptocurrency holdings (ETH + ERC-20 tokens), and transfer ALL cryptocurrencies to a designated address in one click.
+It features a modern UI built with shadcn/ui components and Tailwind CSS, with real-time transaction tracking and multi-token support across different networks.

 ## User Preferences